systematic-magic/vendors/text.rst

 	Same variations are allowed for "Fig."

-	- Check that words "Figure" or "Fig." as well as number (and letter) are hyperlinked.
+	- "Figure" or "Fig." as well as number (and letter) must be hyperlinked.

-	- Check that each figure has at least 1 callout in the text.
+	- Each figure must have at least 1 callout in the text.

 	If one or more callouts are missing in the text, please contact author.